UnclassedPenguin/bales/README.md

   - Change -dateoton and -datentoo to -asc and -dec
   - Possibly add Notes column?
   - Add ability to list based on ID number, singular or range (1 or 1-5)
+    - Do I need this?
+I'm sure I wanted it for some reason...I'm not sure I want to put it in though.
   - Add "-between" to list dates between one and another
   - Add an ability to get average.
 For square/round.
 Maybe by group as well.
 For daily weekly monthly?
     - Think this will be slightly more complicated than I originally thought...